Marguerite Bolger

-Marguerite Bolger is an Irish lawyer who has been a judge of the High Court since January 2022.
-She previously practiced as a barrister where she specialised in employment law.
+Marguerite Bolger is an Irish judge and lawyer who has served as a Judge of the High Court since January 2022.
+She previously practiced as a barrister, where she specialised in employment law.

 Early life

 Bolger is from County Kilkenny.
 She was born to Elaine Murphy and John Bolger, who was Mayor of Kilkenny in 1999.
 She attended secondary school at Presentation Secondary School, Kilkenny and later received LLB and MLitt degrees.

 Legal career

-She was called to the Irish bar in 1993 and became a senior counsel in 2009.
+She was called to the Irish bar in 1993, and became a senior counsel in 2009.
 She primarily practiced in the area of employment law.
-She has appeared in cases in the Supreme Court of Ireland and the European Court of Justice.
-Her clients included both employees and employers, including RTÉ, the Irish Society for Prevention of Cruelty to Animals, An Post, Cork City F.C. and the Central Bank of Ireland.
+She has appeared in cases before the Supreme Court of Ireland and the European Court of Justice.
+Her clients included both employees and employers, including RTÉ, the Irish Society for Prevention of Cruelty to Animals, An Post, Cork City F.C., and the Central Bank of Ireland.

 In August 2021, she was appointed by the Irish government to chair negotiations with hospital consultants about entering into the Sláintecare system.